Joan of Arc (Little Mix song)

 "Joan of Arc" is a song recorded by British girl group Little Mix, and appears as the sixth track on their fifth album LM5 (2018).
 It was released on November 2, 2018 as the album's first promotional single.
 It was written by group members Leigh-Anne Pinnock and Jade Thirlwall, along with Loosechange handling the production.

 Musically, the song is a trap-inflected track with hip hop drum beats, with elements of urban and pop rap.
 It received positive reviews from critics with praise given to its message about feminism and women's empowerment.
 Lyrically, the song discusses themes of female empowerment, independence, and self-love with lyrics referencing Joan of Arc and Stan culture.

 A music video for the song was filmed however for reasons it was never disclosed to the public.
 They first teased the song on their Instagram account in the middle of August the same year.
 Joan Of Arc charted in Australia, Ireland, New Zealand and the UK and has since been certified gold in Brazil.
 In 2022, it was ranked as Little Mix's thirteen biggest selling non single in the UK.

 Background and release

 "Joan of Arc" was written by Leigh-Anne Pinnock, Jade Thirlwall, Hanni Ibrahim, Patrick Patrikios, Philip Plested and Alexandra Shungudzo Govere and Loosechange who handled the production.
-It was released as the first promotional single for their fifth studio album LM5 (2018).
+It was recorded on June 8, 2018, and was released as the first promotional single for their fifth studio album LM5 (2018).
 It was then mixed by Wez Clarke and then mastered by Randy Merrill.